Toyota RAV4 Maintenance Schedule

 - Drive shaft boots

 - Exhaust pipes and mountings

 One thing to keep in mind with these inspections is that your driving conditions can alter the frequency that they’re needed.
 If you drive in heavy traffic, on dirt roads, or in frequent stop-and-go traffic, you could need these inspections more frequently than every 15,000 miles.

 Every 30,000 miles or 36 months, your RAV4 will need a few additional parts and systems inspected, including…

 - Fuel tank band and vapor vent system hoses

 - Fuel tank cap gasket

 After everything has been inspected and cleared, the propeller shaft bolt for your 4WD system will need to be re-torqued.
-The cabin air filter and the engine air filter will need to be replaced as well.
+The cabin air filter and the engine air filter will need to be replaced at our service center as well.

 At 120,000 Miles or 144 Months

 When your RAV4 makes it to 120,000 miles or 144 months, you’re going to need some extra services at your routine maintenance appointments.
 On top of what you already get regularly inspected, the technician will also look at the drive belts and engine coolant.